ukhsa-collaboration/UKPID-Frontend/README.md

 ### Setup

+1. Copy the `.env.development.example` file to `.env.developement`
 1. Run `npm i` to install node modules
    - Add yourself to the contributors listed in the package.json file!
-2. Run `npm run start` to start the application for development
+1. Run `npm run start` to start the application for development

+## Outdated Optimize Dep Error

+Occasionally, the main window of the application may launch with a blank screen and an `net::ERR_ABORTED 504 (Outdated Optimize Dep)` error in the console.
+This is an issue with Vite that does not currently appear to have a permanent fix, though this is often resolved by quitting the process with `ctrl+c` and rerunning `npm run start`.

 ## Documentation